 How Can I Run a Command after Boot/Startup in Linux?

-To run a command or a script during a Linux startup, you can use seven different methods:
+To run script at startup Linux or command, you can use 7 different methods:

 1. /etc/rc.d/rc.local File (rc.local)